maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 Traefik also offers a developer mode that can be used for temporary testing of plugins not hosted on GitHub.
 To use a plugin in local mode, the Traefik static configuration must define the module name (as is usual for Go packages) and a path to a [Go workspace](https://golang.org/doc/gopath_code.html#Workspaces), which can be the local GOPATH or any directory.

-The plugins must be placed in `./plugins-local` directory, which should be in the working directory of the process running the Traefik binary.
+The plugins must be placed in the `./plugins-local` directory, which should be in the working directory of the process running the Traefik binary.
 The source code of the plugin should be organized as follows: